-Ini Archibong unveils Pavilion of the African Diaspora
+Ini Archibong unveils Pavilion of the African Diaspora in London

-The first of the three forms, The Shell, is inspired by conches and cowries.
-These shells emit a deep and moving cry when blown, which is said to guide the soul homeward.
+The first of the three forms ‘The Shell’ is inspired by conches and cowries.
+These shells when blown emit a deep and moving cry, which is said to guide the soul homeward.
 Historically, they were used across Africa for currency and trade.
-Over the last year, we have seen the world debate the value of Black lives, and Archibong aims to continue this dialogue inside the freestanding structure.
-‘We also hope to further understanding and to educate ourselves and others about the influences and contributions of the diaspora,’ says the Switzerland-based designer.
+Over the last year, we have seen the world debate about the value of Black lives and Archibong aims to continue this dialogue inside the free-standing structure.
+‘We also hope to further the understanding and to educate ourselves and others about the influences and contributions of the diaspora’ says the Switzerland-based designer.
 This space will be home to a small bazaar and host an array of educational discussions for up to 100 people.
 The Shell will make its debut at Art Basel Miami Beach in December 2021.

-Following the London Design Biennale’s theme of resonance, the second volume, The Wave, is a physical manifestation of frequencies.
-This structure is a series of catenary curves that are a nod to ibheqes - beaded adornments that traditionally hang from the necks of Zulu men.
-Inside, a cymatic pool generates wave patterns in response to sound made by visitors.
-Inspired by the Afrofuturistic vibrations of composer Sun Ra, the water body demonstrates the power of the voice through performative action.
-‘It’s a form of recontextualising visiting an oracle to seek advice from distant ancestors.
-You go in, ask a question, then get a response that you have to interpret,’ explains Archibong.
-It is an architectural griot (a historian or storyteller in West African culture) and acts as a spiritual gateway that nods to Akan initiation rites.
+Following the Biennale’s theme of resonance, the second sculpture, ’The Wave’ is a physical manifestation of frequencies.
+This structure is a series of catenary curves that are a nod to ibheqes - beaded articles that hang from the necks of Zulu men.
+Skilfully connected to a cymatic pool, waves are carefully controlled by touching the arches of the folly.
+Inspired by the Afrofuturistic vibrations of Sun Ra the water body demonstrates the power of the voice through performative action.
+‘It’s a form of recontextualizing visiting an oracle to seek advice from distant ancestors.
+You go in, ask a question then get a response that you have to interpret’ explains Archibong.
+It is an architectural griot and acts as a spiritual gateway that speaks to Akan initiation rites.
 ‘There’s something about gaining the knowledge of higher understanding and then coming out anew that’s represented by crossing through a threshold’ says Archibong.
 The Wave will be unveiled in New York in fall 2021.

-The final element, The Sail, ‘paradoxically represents the past and the present’, says Archibong, and is ‘imbued with the resonant and hopeful voices of the future’.
+The final element ’The Sail’ ‘paradoxically represents the past and the present.
+Imbued with the resonant and hopeful voices of the future.’
 It stands as a reminder of the painful manner in which Black people were torn from their motherland.
-The geometry is a vehicle to take the African diaspora forward and ‘looks to the future shores which we shall reach through our creative expressions’, adds the designer.
+The geometry is a vehicle to take the African diaspora forward and ‘looks to the future shores which we shall reach through our creative expressions’ says Archibong.
 ‘Our voices are propelling us into the future and powering the sail.’
-This structure, evoking reverberant sound waves passing a billowing sail, will act as a backdrop for events and performances.
+This folly is a tangible display of reverberant sound waves passing a billowing sail and will act as a backdrop for events and performances.
 The Sail debuted at Somerset House for the opening of the London Design Biennale.

 An arena of culture and identity

-‘Anchored in history, the pavilion aims to serve as a space to tell our stories and to envision a future where our voices are recognised and respected,’ says Archibong.
-It will be an arena of culture and identity that starts outside London’s Somerset House and then travels the globe until 2023.
-‘We are recreating the same mythologies through the context of the world that we’re living in today,’ says Archibong.
+‘Anchored in history, the pavilion aims to serve as a space to tell our stories and to envision a future where our voices are recognized and respected’ says Archibong.
+It will be an arena of culture and identity that starts outside Somerset House and then travels the globe until 2023.
+‘We are recreating the same mythologies through the context of the world that we’re living in today’ explains Archibong.
 The structures will open up a dialogue, bring an opportunity for recognition and provide an invitation to African heritage.
 ‘We are children of the diaspora and it is time that we are heard.’ §